 Job description: Ideal candidate would have internship experience, knowledge of social media, strong written and verbal communication skills, and the ability to meet deadlines.
 The ad also says the ideal candidate would be fluent in Spanish, although this is not required.
 You look beyond the ad to find out the organization works closely with community service-driven nonprofits.

-Your profile might look like this: Organized, deadline-oriented professional with more than two years public relations and social media experience.
+Your resume profile statement might look like this: Organized, deadline-oriented professional with more than two years public relations and social media experience.
 Strong written and verbal communication skills in both English and Spanish.
 Spent the last three summers volunteering with a local nonprofit to enrich the lives of those within the community.

 Heather R. Huhman is a career expert and founder & president of Come Recommended, a career and workplace education and consulting firm specializing in young professionals.
 She is also the author of #ENTRYLEVELtweet: Taking Your Career from Classroom to Cubicle (2010), national entry-level careers columnist for Examiner.com and blogs about career advice at HeatherHuhman.com.
 Follow her on Twitter at @heatherhuhman.